calistasalsabila/Programming-Language/Dart/material/01_dart_basic/27_recursive_function.md

 ---

-### ✨ Practice Ideas
+### 11. Practice Ideas
 - Reverse a string using recursion
 - Sum of digits of a number recursively
 - Binary search using recursion

 ---

-> 🧠 Recursion is like looking into a mirror that reflects another mirror.
+> Recursion is like looking into a mirror that reflects another mirror.
 Make sure there's a wall (base case) to stop the reflection!

 ---

-### 🛠️ Related Topics
+### 12. Related Topics
 - Iteration vs Recursion
 - Stack memory
 - Tail recursion optimization
 - Memoization

+> 📚 This is part of the Dart basic chapter.